mmalviyar/Delta-Design-Tool/README.md

 ## Testing
 We tested the desired actions and features using MATLAB unit test facility.
 We progammed a simple sequential unittest (LaunchAppTest.m) to test the software.
 Our test results can be found in TEST_RESULTS.mat.
 To rerun the test, use the following command
-### runtests (LaunchAppTest.m)
+### results = runtests('LaunchAppTest')

 ## Examples
 A successful demonstration of the DDG tool in a research is presented in [7].
-Additionally successfully designs are also provided in Examples folder (To access, copy all the files into main folder and run the program with participant number 51).
+Additionally successfully designs are also provided in data folder (To access, copy all the files into main folder and run the program with participant number 51).
+To run the example, type DeltaDesign(51) in the matlab command box.

 ## Community Guidelines